chriseadie/JSNet/readme.md

 It is still in the early stages of development

 Nunjucks has been included as the only dependency thus far to allow templating on html documents

+I am planing to turn this into a cli to make it much easer to manage and get started. creating action for initiating a project as well as adding controller or views